Starmer preparing for trade war as Trump tariffs on UK ‘look inevitable’

 “You have to remember it is a fairly specialised trade deal and quite unusual.”

-However, there are concerns that the tech side of it will be led by Vice President Vance who has already made an issue of wanting to impose tariffs on the UK over alleged attempts to close down free speech with online protection laws.
+However, there are concerns that the tech side of it will be led by Mr Vance, who has already made an issue of wanting to impose tariffs on the UK over alleged attempts to close down free speech with online protection laws.

 The governor of the Bank of England Andrew Bailey has already warned that the threatened extra charges – of up to 25 per cent – on imports to the US pose a major threat to the UK’s already faltering economic growth.

-Last weekend, Ms Reeves told Sky News she had “confidence in our negotiators” working to try to secure a carve out for the UK.
+Last weekend, chancellor Rachel Reeves told Sky News she had “confidence in our negotiators” working to try to secure a carve-out for the UK.

 Join our commenting forum